Mercy Hospital Watonga co-workers train on

-The advantages go on and on – less paper, no sloppy handwriting, no waiting for records to be transported.
-Mercy Clinic doctors, nurses, practitioners and specialists will have immediate access to patient records from every nurses’ station, exam room and doctor’s office across the four states Mercy currently serves: Arkansas, Kansas, Missouri and Oklahoma.
+The advantages go on and on – better access to specialists, less paper to store and manage, no sloppy handwriting to misread, no waiting for records to be transported from a lab to a doctor.
+Mercy Clinic doctors, nurses, practitioners and specialists will have immediate access to patient records from every nurses station, exam room and doctor’s office across the four states Mercy serves: Arkansas, Kansas, Missouri and Oklahoma.

 It’s full of advantages for patients, too.
 Next time a doctor asks a patient when the last time she had her cholesterol levels checked, she doesn’t have to wrack her memory trying to come up with an accurate answer.
-The doctor can pull up the patient’s electronic medical record, look at the patient’s history of tests and decide whether it’s time for another test, or not.
-This could potentially save patients the cost, time and anxiety of going through redundant testing.
+The doctor can pull up the patient’s electronic medical record, look at the patient’s history of tests and decide whether it’s time for another test, or not, potentially saving patients the cost, time and anxiety of going through redundant testing.

-Another advantage is communication.
 Mercy Clinic doctors are informed when their patients have appointments with other Mercy Clinic specialists, or visit any Mercy urgent care facility or emergency room.
-That means primary care providers can perform the follow-ups necessary after unexpected medical visits.
+That means primary care providers can perform the follow-ups necessary after unexpected urgent medical visits.

-Plus, as EHR continues to roll out, patients will have access to their medical records, and the records of their kids and other people whose health they manage, using MyMercy.
-This patient portal to the electronic health record allows patients to schedule appointments with their physician, communicate via private two-way messaging with their care team, see lab results in a timely manner, request prescription refills, pay bills online and in some cases conduct e-visits – virtual medical consultations being piloted at Mercy.
-More than 200,000 patients are enrolled in MyMercy.
+Plus, as EHR continues to roll out in Watonga, patients will have access to their medical records, and the records of their kids and other people whose health they manage, using MyMercy.
+This patient portal to the electronic health record allows patients to schedule appointments with their physician, communicate via private two-way messaging with their care team, see lab results in a jiffy, request prescription renewals and pay bills online from any computer or Internet-ready mobile device.
+More than 200,000 patients today are enrolled in MyMercy.

 It’s a big learning curve for co-workers, but Mercy has been implementing EHR for nearly a decade.
-Co-workers in El Reno and Logan County have been training for eight weeks.
-For two weeks starting Saturday, 90 co-workers from other Mercy locations who are experienced with EHR will take turns travelling to both hospitals to support staff during the switch.
+Co-workers in Watonga have been training for eight weeks.
+Co-workers have been learning every aspect of the Epic system such as: registration, patient scheduling, procedure documentation for lab and radiology, nursing and physician documentation in the medical record, medication administration and charting.
+Even co-workers in finance and medical records require specialized training on this system.
+For two weeks starting July 1, 90 co-workers from other Mercy locations who are experienced with Epic EHR will take turns traveling to Watonga to support staff during the switch.